Larry Flynt: First enterprises

 In early 1965, Flynt took $1,800 (approx. $17,000 in 2022 when adjusted for inflation) from his savings and bought his mother's bar in Dayton, Ohio, called the Keewee.
-He refitted it and was soon making $1,000 a week (approx. $9,300 in 2022 when adjusted for inflation); he used the profits to buy two other bars.
+He refitted it and was soon making $1,000 a week (approx. $9,300 in 2022); he used the profits to buy two other bars.
 He worked as many as 20 hours a day and took amphetamines to stay awake.

 Flynt decided to open a new, higher-class bar, which would also be the first in the area to feature nude hostess dancers; he named it the Hustler Club.
 From 1968 onward, with the help of his brother Jimmy and later his girlfriend Althea Leasure, he opened Hustler Clubs in Akron, Cleveland, Columbus, Cincinnati, and Toledo, Ohio.
 Soon each club grossed between $260,000 and $520,000 a year.
 He also acquired the Dayton franchise of a small newspaper called Bachelor's Beat, which he published for two years before selling it.
 At the same time, he closed a money-losing vending-machine business.

 Hustler magazine

 In January 1972, Flynt created the Hustler Newsletter, a two-page, black-and-white publication about his clubs.
 This item became so popular with his customers that by May 1972, he expanded the Hustler Newsletter to 16 pages, then to 32 pages in August 1973.
 As a result of the 1973 oil crisis, the American economy entered recession and the revenues of Hustler Clubs declined.
 Flynt had to refinance his debts or declare bankruptcy.
 He decided to turn the Hustler Newsletter into a sexually explicit magazine with national distribution.
 He paid the start-up costs of the new magazine by deferring payment of sales taxes his clubs owed on their activities.

 In July 1974, the first issue of Hustler was published.
 Although the first few issues went largely unnoticed, within a year the magazine became highly lucrative, and Flynt was able to pay his tax debts.
-Flynt's friend Al Goldstein said that Hustler took its inspiration from his own tabloid Screw, but credited his comrade in arms with accomplishing what he had not: creating a national publication.
+Flynt's friend Al Goldstein said that Hustler took its inspiration from his own tabloid Screw, but credited his comrade-in-arms with accomplishing what he had not: creating a national publication.
 In November 1974, Hustler showed the first "pink-shots", or photos of open vulvas.
-Flynt had to fight to publish each issue, as many people, including some at his distribution company, found the magazine too explicit and threatened to remove it from the market.
+Flynt had to fight to publish each issue.
+Many people, including some at his distribution company, found the magazine too explicit and threatened to remove it from the market.
 Shortly thereafter, Flynt was approached by a paparazzo who had taken pictures of former First Lady Jacqueline Kennedy Onassis while she was sunbathing nude on vacation in 1971.
-He purchased them for $18,000 (approx. $98,000 in 2022 when adjusted for inflation) and published them in the August 1975 issue.
+He purchased them for $18,000 (approx. $98,000 in 2022) and published them in the August 1975 issue.
 That issue attracted widespread attention, and one million copies were sold within a few days.
-Now a millionaire, Flynt bought a $375,000 (approx. $2 million in 2022 when adjusted for inflation) mansion.
+(Goldstein's Screw magazine had previously published nude photos of Onassis in early 1973.)
+Now a millionaire, Flynt bought a $375,000 (approx. $2 million in 2022) mansion.